javfg/cvgen/src/content/skills-pers.md

 ---
 entries:

   - title: Curious
     content: My main driving force is to understand how things work on the inside.
-Because of this, I enjoy learning, not only for work but also for my own personal growth.
+I enjoy learning, on the job and for personal growth.
+Having a wider arsenal of problem solving skills improves creativity and critical thinking.

   - title: Flexible
-    content: During my stay at CERN, I have worked in two different groups (IT-CDA and IT-ST), and I quickly adapted to the different ecosystems and teams.
+    content: During my career I have quickly adapted and contributed to different ecosystems and teams.
+I am also capable of negotiation and making decisions that appease multiple stakeholders.

+  - title: Eager to help
+    content: If you want to master something, teach it.
+When colleagues turn to me with questions or problems, I try to be as helpful as possible; when they do not, I actively try to participate.

+  - title: Patient
+    content: I think empathy and respect are paramount in a work environment.
+I always keep cool and bring a positive attitude.

   - title: Organized
     content: I like to keep my space and my time clutter free.
 Planning tasks thoroughly saves time in the long run as you reduce iteration.
-  - title: Eager to help
-    content: If you want to master something, teach it.
-When colleagues turn to me with questions or problems, I try to be as helpful as possible.
-  - title: Problem solver
-    content: Fixing things comes as second nature to me.
-When you understand the way something works, it is fun to hack it and find new ideas or insights.

   - title: Determined
     content: Even in the direst circumstances, I still push on.
 ---